Methodology

 How guide topics are chosen

-We avoid indexing every automatically generated hub page equally.
-Thin category pages and weak topic combinations may stay accessible for navigation while being excluded from indexing until they have enough unique content to stand on their own.
+We avoid indexing automatically generated hub pages equally.
+Thin category pages, local variants, and weak topic combinations are removed or kept out of the live path until they have enough unique content to stand on their own.

 Source and review approach

 Page templates are reviewed against public penalty schedules, local authority guidance, and general driver education material.
-Country, region, violation, and scenario pages also include methodology notes so users can see the limits of the estimate before relying on it.
+Country and country-ticket pages include methodology notes so users can see the limits of the estimate before relying on it.

 When a page cannot support enough original value, the better fix is usually to improve the page or reduce its indexation footprint, not to publish more filler.
 That principle guides how the site expands.